n4bb12/verdaccio-github-oauth-ui/docs/configuration.md

   package1:
     # Limit access to signed-in users.
     # This works in tandem with other plugins that also add the `$authenticated` group, such as `htpasswd`.
-    # Note that every GitHub user can sign in, so this is not a restrictive group.
+    # Note that every Google user can sign in, so this is not a restrictive group.
     # If you want to limit access, use one of the other
     access: $authenticated